LDP faction boss Fukushiro Nukaga pressured to step down ahead of September party leadership race | The Japan Times

 Despite his apparent loyalty to Abe, Nukaga has not been rewarded with posts in the party leadership or the Cabinet since Abe began his second stint as prime minister in 2012.

-Nukaga’s weak position in the party underlines the slow decline of LDP factions overall, which were once the most powerful players in Japanese politics.
+Nukaga’s weak position in the party underlines the slow decline of LDP factions overall, which were once the most powerful forces in Japanese politics.

 The predecessor of Heisei Kenkyu Kai was established by the late Prime Minister Noboru Takeshita in 1987, as key members of a faction led by the late Prime Minister Kakuei Tanaka bolted and formed a new group called Keisei Kai.
 The group boasted more than 100 members at its peak and dominated politics as the largest faction of the ruling LDP until the early 2000s.
 It was renamed Heisei Kenkyu Kai in 1996.